hilbix/download-debian/README.md

 Notes:

-- Old versions of Debian are now downloaded using `jogdo-lite` as a fallback automatically
+- Old versions of Debian are now downloaded using `jigdo-lite` as a fallback automatically

 - Refreshing/resuming/rechecking downloads is supported.
   - `wget` then checks timestamps and downloads only changed files.